Rikunz/TcukawiWa/readme.md

 TcukawiWa is an open-source Whatsapp bot built using [@open-wa/wa-automate](https://github.com/open-wa/wa-automate) and [@discordjs/collection](https://github.com/discordjs/collection) for the command handler.
 It is designed to automate various tasks and help you interact with your contacts on Whatsapp in a convenient and efficient manner.

+## Command List

+A full list of available commands can be found at https://tcukawi.tech/Tcukawi-WebCommands/.
+This list is regularly updated to include new features and functionality.
+If you would like to suggest a new command or feature, feel free to open an issue or make a pull request.

 ## Installation

 Installing TcukawiWa is easy, simply follow these steps: